-How to Report a Company for Refusing to give RefundsDisclosure: This post contains affiliate links & I may earn commission if you make a purchase.
+How to Report a Company for Refusing to give RefundsDisclosure: This site contains affiliate links & commission may be earned from purchases.
 As an Amazon Associate I earn from qualifying purchases.

 With half the UKs businesses closed, and millions of us out of work, refunds from cancelled travel plans are very welcomed at the moment, but even though you are legally entitled to a full refund if your travel/hotel provider is closed, many people are finding that this isn't the case.